sst/sst/www/docs/auth.md

 2. The result of this handshake is a set of validated claims about who the user is, like their email.
 These claims should be looked up in a user database to see if the user exists, creating the user otherwise.
 3. A session token should be generated so that following requests contain information about which user is making them.

 The key here is SST Auth has out of the box support for steps 1 and 3.
 It **intentionally** does not manage user storage.
-These details tend to be very specific to your application as best if they live alongside the rest of your data and business logic.
+These details tend to be very specific to your application and is best if they live alongside the rest of your data and business logic.

-The seperation of responsibilities into things that are undifferentiated (1+3) and things that are not (2) is what makes SST Auth powerful and flexible to even the most complex authentication scenarios.
+The seperation of responsibilities into things that are undifferentiated (1 + 3) and things that are not (2) is what makes SST Auth powerful and flexible to even the most complex authentication scenarios.

 ## Setup

 ### Create AuthHandler

 Create a new function in your functions folder that will handle authentication requests.
 Typically this will be in `services/functions/auth.ts`.

+`AuthHandler` returns an authenticator function that do authentication handshakes and issue sessions with simple configuration.
 We'll leave the provider configuration empty for now.

 ```ts title="services/functions/auth.ts"
 import { AuthHandler } from "@serverless-stack/node/auth"